Fare9/AndroidSwissKnife/README.md

 # AndroidSwissKnife
-Program to make static analysis for Android APKs in python
+Program to make static analysis for Android APKs in python If you want to ask me for changes you want to add (for example in AndroidManifest analysis), write to my email address: farenain9@gmail.com
 ```python
     help = '''
         ./androidSwissKnife.py [--install] [--man] -a <apk_file> -o <output_directories_name> [--apktool] [--unzip] [--regEx <"regular Expression">] [--exiftool] [--jadx] [--opcodes] [--all]